godotengine/godot-docs/classes/class_textserver.rst

 :ref:`OverrunBehavior<enum_TextServer_OverrunBehavior>` **OVERRUN_TRIM_ELLIPSIS** = ``3``

-Trims the text per character and adds an ellipsis to indicate that parts are hidden.
+Trims the text per character and adds an ellipsis to indicate that parts are hidden if trimmed text is 6 characters or longer.

 .. _class_TextServer_constant_OVERRUN_TRIM_WORD_ELLIPSIS: